-- 3.8 A key component of the new arrangements is to ensure that an appropriate level of independent scrutiny is brought to bear. - 3.9 To do this we intend to appoint a 'Safeguarding Champion' to be a cornerstone of our approach to independent scrutiny.
+- 3.8 A key component of the new arrangements is to ensure that an appropriate level of independent scrutiny is brought to bear. - 3.9 To do this we intend to appoint an independent scrutineer to act as the cornerstone of our approach to independent scrutiny.
 The Safeguarding Champion would be supported by Safeguarding Partners to cast the approach to independent scrutiny in their own image, and it is envisaged that they would marshal the voices of not just our children and young people, but their wider families, local providers and the Third Sector.
-Essentially all those that must be able to have a say in how well our safeguarding systems are working.
-This will build upon and better harness existing good practice of child voice, including our local children in care and school councils. - 3.10 We intend to be bold and innovative in how the Safeguarding Champion role will function.
-They will not be operating in isolation but will need to work closely with existing services, processes and systems, though maintain independent scrutiny based on a high level of skill, experience and understanding.
-The Safeguarding Partnership Board will also draw on the existing scrutiny and quality assurance arrangements in each agency not just the Safeguarding Partner agencies to build as complete a picture as possible.
+Essentially all those that must be able to have a say in how well our safeguarding systems are working. - 3.10 In addition to this we will also draw on the existing scrutiny and quality assurance arrangements in each agency not just the Safeguarding Partner agencies to build as complete a picture as we can.
 The existing Performance and Quality Assurance Arrangements will be revised, but it is anticipated that the existing approach of bringing together multi-agency performance and audit data, focused on outcomes and used to inform learning will remain as the principle of this approach (though of course the opportunity to make any necessary improvements will be taken).
 Similarly, the role of Practice, Learning and Development (as it currently is) would also remain an important element of any scrutiny arrangements.
-Finally, a stronger voice for the Principal Social Worker will also be embedded in our new arrangements. - 3.11 All the "relevant agencies" working in the Borough are integral to the success of our approach to Working Together.
+Finally, a stronger voice for the Principal Social Worker will also be embedded in our new arrangements.

+3.11 All the "relevant agencies" working in the Borough are integral to the success of our approach to Working Together.
 As well as engagement in the thematic and delivery groups, we will ensure at least 2 annual "Listen, Learn, Challenge" sessions to give focus and impetus to the work and an opportunity for the partnership to showcase their work and learning.
 There will also be new staff fora developed that tie together strategic priorities, practice challenges and learning from reviews using seminar, show and tell and reflective sessions.